Home > Plumbing > Choosing the Right Plumbing Pipes

 Cast Iron

-If you own a property constructed in the early to mid-20th century, it is possible that your plumbing system may include cast iron pipes that are nearing the end of their useful life.
-When the time comes to replace them, you should seek out pipes made from more modern materials.
+If you have a property that was built in the early to mid 20th century, you may have cast iron pipes that are approaching the end of their lifespan.
+When it comes time to replace them, you’ll definitely want to look for pipes made from a more updated material.

 Not Sure What You Need?
-Call the Experts
+Turn to the Experts

 Get Professional Plumbing Installation, Repairs, and More from MET Plumbing & Air Conditioning